Over 50 and Jobless? Why Worry, You’re Now Empowered

 So?
 What To Do?

-My advice is, forget about this option from the “git-go”, because, in the end, it’s a pretty useless exercise anyway.
+My advice is, forget about this option from the “git-go”, (demeaning yourself in a futile job search) because, in the end, it’s a pretty useless exercise anyway.

 Why waste the time, the job hunting expense and your personal dignity?